 To our community members:

-Following is a summary report of Abington Memorial Hospital’s Community Benefit activities for FY2011.
-We are proud of our many services and outreach programs and welcome the opportunity to partner with other organizations who share our goal of improving the health of the communities we serve.
+I am pleased to present the FY2012 Community Benefit Report for Abington Memorial Hospital.
+We are proud of the many services and outreach programs we provide and welcome the opportunity to partner with other organizations who share our goal of improving the health of the communities we serve.

 About Abington Memorial Hospital

 Abington Memorial Hospital (AMH) is the flagship hospital of the Abington Health system.
-Founded in 1914, the Hospital is approaching its 100th year of serving the community.
+Founded in 1914, the Hospital will be celebrating its 100th year of serving the community in 2014.
 From its humble beginnings of a 48 bed hospital, AMH today includes the only Level II trauma center in Montgomery County, 665 beds, specialty services in oncology, cardiovascular disease, neurosciences, orthopedic and spine treatment and a comprehensive range of services for women and children.
-Two large outpatient campuses provide access to diagnostic and treatment services for patients from Montgomery, Bucks and parts of Philadelphia county.
+Outpatient campuses provide access to diagnostic and treatment services for patients from Montgomery, Bucks and parts of Philadelphia county.

 Control of AMH rests with its Board of Directors which is comprised of independent civic leaders and other prominent members of the community who volunteer their time and talents.
 The organization boasts its core value of Patient Safety First and its strong commitment to the communities it serves.

+Our efforts are reflected in our many specialty certifications and awards.
 Abington Memorial Hospital is proud to have been one of the first hospitals in Pennsylvania to achieve Magnet designation, the national recognition of nursing excellence.
 AMH also was awarded the coveted Magnet prize in 2010.
-For a complete listing of our awards and certifications, click here.
+We are pleased to report that AMH has been re-designated as a Magnet hospital.
+For a complete listing of our awards and certifications, visit the AMH Awards webpage.